Lightning-AI/pytorch-lightning/docs/source-pytorch/fabric/api/fabric_methods.rst

 save
 ====

-Save contents to a checkpoint.
+Save the state of objects to a checkpoint file.
 Replaces all occurrences of ``torch.save(...)`` in your code.
 Fabric will take care of handling the saving part correctly, no matter if you are running a single device, multi-devices or multi-nodes.

 .. code-block:: python

+    # Define the state of your program/loop
+    state = {
+        "model1": model1,
+        "model2": model2,
+        "optimizer": optimizer,
+        "iteration": iteration,
+    }

-    # Instead of `torch.save(...)`, call:
+    # Instead of `torch.save(...)`
-    fabric.save(model.state_dict(), "path/to/checkpoint.ckpt")
+    fabric.save("path/to/checkpoint.ckpt", state)

+You can pass in the model and optimizer objects directly, and Fabric will unwrap them and retrieve their *state-dict* automatically.

 load
 ====

-Load checkpoint contents from a file.
+Load checkpoint contents from a file and restore the state of objects in your program.
 Replaces all occurrences of ``torch.load(...)`` in your code.
 Fabric will take care of handling the loading part correctly, no matter if you are running a single device, multi-device, or multi-node.

 .. code-block:: python

+    # Define the state of your program/loop
+    state = {
+        "model1": model1,
+        "model2": model2,
+        "optimizer": optimizer,
+        "iteration": iteration,
+    }

-    # Instead of `torch.load(...)`, call:
+    # Restore the state of objects (in-place)
-    fabric.load("path/to/checkpoint.ckpt")
+    fabric.load("path/to/checkpoint.ckpt", state)

+    # Or load everything and restore your objects manually
+    checkpoint = fabric.load("./checkpoints/version_2/checkpoint.ckpt")
+    model.load_state_dict(all_states["model"])
+    ...

 barrier